 As such, they form an extended area for game viewing as the animals are free to roam.
 A vacation here is an excellent option for travelers who are keen to see a lot of wildlife while enjoying a quieter atmosphere on safari in Kenya!
 And many camps offer the opportunity to venture into the Maasai Mara National Reserve itself, so you get the best of both worlds.
 All camps in these conservancies offer game viewing by day and by night, while game walks and bush dinners are perfect for travellers who like to get out of the vehicle now and then!
 Other things to do include hot air balloon safaris and local community tours.

-There are six conservancies in total, all used previously for cattle grazing by landowning Maasai.
+There are ten conservancies in the Greater Mara that we recommend, all used previously for cattle grazing by landowning Maasai.
 Wildlife areas have been created via land-use and lease agreements between the local people and safari camp operators, benefiting local communities and wildlife alike!
-The names of the conservancies are Mara Naboisho, Mara North, Olare Motorogi, Ol Kinyei, Ol Derikesi and Siana Group Ranch.
+Some favorite conservancies are Mara Naboisho, Mara North, Olare Motorogi, Ol Kinyei, and Ol Derikesi:

 Mara Naboisho Conservancy is situated to the north of the Maasai Mara National Reserve (MMNR for short).
 It is the newest conservancy here and boasts over 200 sq. km of savanna and bush, home to impressive numbers of elephant and giraffe.
 Its lion population is also worth a mention, comprising between 70 and 100 individuals and including the Enesikiria or KGS pride, the area’s largest.
 Mara Naboisho has plenty of wild dog too.
 Additionally, it witnesses the Loita Migration of wildebeest and zebra, when huge herds move between the Loita Hills and the MMNR and Mara North Conservancy.
 Game viewing is excellent all year round.